mplanton/pitch_discretization/Readme.md

 Repeated Pitch-shifting for Frequency Discretization as Artistic Effect for Speech Signals.

-The goal is to develop a real-time capable pitch discretiation effect similar to *Autotune* and generate an artistic effect named *reshift* by repeatedly applying it to a speech signal.
+The goal is to develop a real-time capable pitch discretization effect similar to *Autotune* and generate an artistic effect named *reshift* by repeatedly applying it to a speech signal.

 Directories